cennznet/cennznet-vue-template/README.md

 ![CENNZnet logo](./src/assets/logo.png)

 ## About this template
-This is a quick start template for you to get started with [CENNZnet](https://cennz.net/) in 5 minutes!
+This is a quick start template for you to start building with [CENNZnet](https://cennz.net/) in 5 minutes!

-This app simply shows the block number of the latest block on the CENNZnet MainNet(Alzalea) for a given number of updates, and then unsubscribe from the updates.
-It demonstrates how to connect to the CENNZnet MainNet, using the [CENNZnet API](https://github.com/cennznet/api.js).
+This app shows the last finalised block number on the CENNZnet MainNet(Alzalea).
+It demonstrates how to connect and disconnect to the CENNZnet MainNet using the [CENNZnet API](https://github.com/cennznet/api.js).
 A live demo can be found [here](https://cennznet.js.org/cennznet-vue-template/).

 It is built with [Vue.js](https://vuejs.org/), a popular frontend frameworks that is approachable yet powerful.